org-arl/UnderwaterAcoustics.jl/docs/src/tut_turing.md

  0.001139531366600336
 ```

-We see that the esimtated parameter means for `ρ`, `c` and `δ` are quite close to the actual values used in generating the data.
+We see that the estimated parameter means for `ρ`, `c` and `δ` are quite close to the actual values used in generating the data.

 We can also plot the conditional distributions of each parameter: